We don't ship to your address!

 Although a topic in and of itself, it is worth briefly mentioning the entourage effect.

-We've made a point of outlining the differences between CBD and THC, but there is also merit in combining them, and adding other cannabinoids into the mix.
+We've outlined the differences between CBD and THC, but there is also merit in using multiple cannabinoids together.

-Research[1] has shown that when cannabinoids exist together, their respective effects are enhanced.
+Research has shown that when cannabinoids exist together, you can enhance their respective effects, although there's still much to learn about ideal combinations and ratios.[2]

-When it comes to explaining the differences between CBD and THC, it’s easy to get bogged down in chemical structures, biological effects, and preclinical studies.
-But there is one defining characteristic that dramatically separates these two compounds―legality.
+When explaining the differences between CBD and THC, it's easy to focus on chemical structures, biological effects, and preclinical studies.
+But there's one defining characteristic that dramatically separates these two compounds―legality.

 While CBD is widely accepted, THC is not.

-For any CBD product to be legal (regardless of whether it comes from hemp or marijuana), it needs to contain THC levels below the legal threshold.
-Now, this threshold does vary from country to country, but is usually 0.2% in Europe and 0.3% in the United States.
+For any CBD product to be legal (regardless of whether it comes from hemp or marijuana), it must contain THC levels below the legal threshold.
+Now, this threshold does vary from country to country, but it is usually 0.2% in Europe and 0.3% in the United States.

-It may sound unclear, but one of the main takeaways is that CBD is generally legal to consume and THC isn't―unless kept under a specific percentage.
+The main takeaway is that CBD is generally legal to consume, and THC isn't―unless kept under a specific percentage.
 However, local regulations can vary, so it's highly recommended you check the legislation in your area to avoid any issues.

 [2] Laprairie, R. B., Bagher, A. M., & Kelly, M. E. M. (2015).
 Cannabidiol is a negative allosteric modulator of the cannabinoid CB1 receptor.
 British Pharmacological Society | Journals. https://bpspubs.onlinelibrary.wiley.com/doi/full/10.1111/bph.13250 [Source]